 When your beard is just starting out, it’s best to steer clear of brushing for a while.
-Once the initial growth phase is over and the hairs soften, you can begin brushing your beard to keep it healthy and clean.
+Once the initial growth phase is over and the hairs soften, you can consider brushing your beard to keep it looking neat.

 How Long Should You Brush Your Beard?

-On average, you should brush your beard for 30 to 60 seconds to ensure you do it methodically and intentionally.
+On average, people brush their beards for 30 to 60 seconds to ensure they do it methodically and intentionally.
 Men with longer beards may find themselves taking slightly longer, but excessive brushing should be avoided as it’ll eventually be counterproductive.

-You’ll want to dedicate a reasonable amount of time to do this, without overdoing it.
+You’ll want to dedicate a reasonable amount of time to do it, without overdoing it.

 1. It Evenly Distributes Oils and Products

-Combing or brushing through your beard helps to evenly distribute natural oils throughout your facial hair, keeping the length of the beard healthy and shiny.
+Combing or brushing through your beard helps to evenly distribute products throughout your facial hair, preventing it from accumulating where you don’t want it accumulating.

-Brushing through your beard also trains your hair to grow downwards, instead of outwards.
-This leads to a more polished look and makes your facial hair far easier to groom and maintain.
+Brushing through your beard also tames it, laying it downwards instead of outwards.
+This leads to a more polished look and makes your facial hair far easier to groom.

 Beard Brushing Precautions You Should Take